The Nest

 couple buying a new constructionsExecuting a 1031 exchange could help you invest in a bigger and better property.

 These 1031 exchange rules could be even more advantageous in the long run.
-The more you sell and then put your tax-free money back into property investment, the more properties you can invest in.
+The more you sell and put your tax-free money back into property investment, the more properties you can invest in.

 1031 tax-deferred Exchange Tax Benefits